Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Texas Penal Code §1.07(17) defines a deadly weapon as a firearm or any other thing that is designed, made, or adapted for the purpose of inflicting death or serious bodily injury, or that is capable of inflicting death or serious bodily injury.
 When a weapon is present or used during an aggravated assault, it could significantly increase the charges a person could face.

-How an Amarillo Aggravated Assault Attorney Could Help
+Fight the Charge with an Amarillo Aggravated Assault Attorney

 Whether you were acting out self-defense, trying to protect another person, or engaging in behavior that was misinterpreted, you may need the legal advocacy and representation that an experienced Amarillo aggravated assault lawyer.
 Make an appointment today and schedule a meeting to discuss your case.